Veorra/cs465-fullstack/README.md

 Reflection

     1) How has this course helped you in reaching your professional goals?
 What skills have you learned, developed, or mastered in this course to help you become a more marketable candidate in your career field?

+This course has helped me in my professional development in understanding backend and frontend technologies.
+Furthermore I have developed a better understanding of html, css, and javascript.
+In addition to Express, Node.js, and Angular.